cisagov/PNT-Integrity/README.md

 The PNT Integrity Library provides users a method to verify the integrity of the received GPS data and ranging signals, thereby improving resiliency against potential GPS signal loss.
 The software is a scalable framework for GNSS-based PNT manipulation detection that offers varying levels of protection based on the available data.
 The library is to be provided to GNSS receiver and GNSS-based timing server OEMs for use in future development or integration into existing products and platforms.
 More information can be found under [PNT_Integrity_Library_Guide.pdf](https://github.com/cisagov/PNT-Integrity/blob/develop/PNT_Integrity_Library_Guide.pdf).

 ## License
 This library is licensed under the BSD 3-Clause License.
 The library contains source code developed by IS4S and third parties.
-Refer to the invidiual source files for applicable copyright information.
+Refer to the invidual source files for applicable copyright information.
 ```
 Copyright (c) 2020 Integrated Solutions for Systems (IS4S), Inc
 Copyright (c) 2017, ETHZ ASL (geodetic converter)